trevordevore/levurehelper-inno_setup/README.md

 ## Generating an .iss file when packaging your application

 The Inno Setup helper works by inserting references to all of the files and folders in the root directory of your application folder into an existing `.iss` file.
 The helper will replace the variable `[[FilesAndFoldersToInstall]]` with the file and folder references.
+If your application contains any root level folders that are empty then they will be used to replace the `[[DirectoriesToCreate]]` variable in the `[Dir]` section of the `.iss` file.

 You will add configuration information to two locations within the `app.yml` file.